Sparajuli7/MyAI/myai_ux/README.md

-# Nexus AI Data Hub
+# MyAI - Personal AGI with Privacy

 A privacy-first AI data hub with a cosmic dashboard design, built with Flutter.
-Nexus provides a futuristic interface for querying user data across devices with on-device processing.
+MyAI provides a futuristic interface for querying user data across devices with on-device processing - your personal AI assistant that keeps everything private.

 ## Features